 Whitley T4150 at Harpham, Driffield.

-In the early hours of 15th October 1940 the crew on this Whitley were returning from Ops to Stettin, the aircraft ran low on fuel and crash landed at 05.10hrs near Harpham, some five miles west of Driffield.
+In the early hours of 15th October 1940 the crew on this 58 Squadron Whitley were returning from an operational flight to bomb Stettin when the aircraft ran out of fuel just prior to landing at Driffield.
+A forced landing was made at 05.10hrs near Harpham, some five miles west of Driffield.
 As can be seen in the photograph below, the aircraft ran through a hedge and lost part of its starboard wing.
 The crew escaped injury.

 Whitley T4150 in the field near Harpham (photo via Graham Sharpe).